CraftedRO/Jeutie-s-Server-Control/README.md

 # Jeutie's Server Control

 WoW Server Restarter.
-A simple but usefull tool to automatically restart MySQL , Apache but also World and Auth emulator server processes.
+A simple but usefull tool to automatically restart World and Auth emulator server processes.

 How to run:
 + 1 - [Download the Jeutie's Server Control.exe from the Binary folder](https://github.com/CraftedRO/Jeutie-s-Server-Control/raw/main/Binary/JeutiesServerControl.exe).